Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark_python_streamlit/getting_started_with_snowpark_for_python_streamlit.md

 ### What is Cybersyn?

 Cybersyn is a data-as-a-service company creating a real-time view of the world's economy with analytics-ready economic data on Snowflake Marketplace.
 Cybersyn builds derived data products from datasets that are difficult to procure, clean, or join.
 With Cybersyn, you can access external data directly in your Snowflake instance — no ETL required.

-[Explore all 60+ sources](https://app.cybersyn.com/data_catalog/?utm_source=Snowflake+Quickstart&utm_medium=organic&utm_campaign=Snowflake+Quickstart) Cybersyn offers and find the data on [Snowflake Marketplace](https://app.snowflake.com/marketplace/listings/Cybersyn%2C%20Inc).
+Check out Cybersyn's [Consumer Spending product](https://app.snowflake.com/marketplace/listing/GZTSZ290BUX62/) and [explore all 60+ public sources](https://app.cybersyn.com/data_catalog/?utm_source=Snowflake+Quickstart&utm_medium=organic&utm_campaign=Snowflake+Quickstart) Cybersyn offers on the [Snowflake Marketplace](https://app.snowflake.com/marketplace/listings/Cybersyn%2C%20Inc).

 ### What You Will Learn